MartinSurgenor/MartinSurgenor/README.md

-Hi Jermerny.
+Hi Jeremy.
 This is Martin.
 Here is too late to chat so can we change the whatsapp number???
 Just sent me hi..
 +44 7497 245040 *Whatsapp*